Sturges Road railway station

-Sturges Road railway station in Henderson is on the Western Line of the Auckland railway network.
+Sturges Road railway station in Henderson is on the East West Line of the Auckland railway network.
 It has a park and ride facility available.

 History

 The station was opened on 30 April 1934, with other improvements to the Northern Line services.

 For many years this station's name was mis-spelt as Sturgess Road.
 The road was named after a local family living in the area in the 19th century called Sturges, but the incorrect spelling remained in use for many decades until it was corrected in the 1990s.

 Services

-Western Line suburban train services, between Swanson and Britomart, are provided by Auckland One Rail on behalf of Auckland Transport.
+East West Line suburban train services, between Swanson and Manukau, are provided by Auckland One Rail on behalf of Auckland Transport.